Testwood School: Ofsted

 In February 2014 Testwood received a judgement of "Inadequate" from Ofsted and was placed in special measures.

 In June 2014 the Governing Body of the school was sent a pre-warning letter by Lord Nash of the Department of Education advising that standards were seen as "unacceptably low" by the Secretary of State.
 Since the Ofsted report, I Appleton was replaced in May 2014 by J.A.
 Pitman.
 Since she has arrived there have been changes to the uniform, back to what it used to be.
 More positive changes have been made around the school.
 In July 2015, Testwood School received a good rating from Ofsted, and the school is no longer in special measures.

 Facilities

-The school has a synthetic turf pitch, a recently refurbished sports hall, an 18 acre field including two adult and two junior football pitches and a rugby pitch; tennis courts, outdoor basketball hoops, a gymnasium, fitness studio and two drama/dance studios.
+The school has a synthetic turf pitch, a recently refurbished sports hall, an 18 acre field including two adult and two junior football pitches; tennis courts, outdoor basketball hoops, a gymnasium, fitness studio and two drama/dance studios.
 The school also has 35 general purpose teaching rooms, nine science laboratories, a music suite, six purpose built technology rooms, three art rooms, six ICT suites and a Learning Resource Centre.
 The LRC spans 450 square meters and was one of the best school libraries in the country when opened.
 It contains 60 computers alongside the collection of books.